slamora/brackets-wiki/Brackets-Extensions.md

 * [Color Editor](https://github.com/GarthDB/brackets-inline-color-editor): Quick Edit on a hex/rgb/hsl color opens an inline color picker, plus a listing of all colors used in the file. _(Merged into Brackets as of Sprint 17)._
 * [Color Picker](https://github.com/jdiehl/brackets-color-picker): Quick Edit on a hex color opens an inline color picker. _(A color picker is built into Brackets as of Sprint 17)._
 * [Editor Shortcuts](https://github.com/aonic/editor-shortcuts): Keyboard shortcut to delete line. _(This command is built into Brackets as of Sprint 15)._
-* [MDNLookup](https://github.com/pamelafox/brackets-MDNLookup-extension): Includes a way of creating an extensions toolbar and adding buttons to the toolbar with callbacks.
-Requires a slight change to the core. _(Does not work in current versions of Brackets)._